wallarm/product-documentation/docs/latest/api-sessions/overview.md

 You can customize how requests should be grouped into sessions based on your applications' logic.
 Also, you can specify which parameters should be displayed within session to help you to understand the session content: what and in what order the actor did (context parameters).
 See details in [API Sessions Setup](setup.md).

 Note that Wallarm stores and displays sessions **only for the last week**.
 The older sessions are deleted to provide an optimal performance and resource consumption.

+## API Sessions and API Abuse Prevention

+Wallarm's [API Abuse Prevention](../api-abuse-prevention/overview.md) detects malicious bots analyzing the sequences of requests in one or several related sessions, for example, sessions having the same value of the `SESSION-ID` header and only divided by time/date.

+Thus, when you [customize how requests are grouped](setup.md#session-grouping) into sessions in accordance with your specific application logic, it affects the work of API Abuse Prevention making both session identification and bot detection more precise.